veillette/physics-book/contents/ch18ConductorsAndElectricFieldsInStaticEquilibrium.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-Suppose a woman carries an excess charge.
-To maintain her charged status can she be standing on ground wearing just any pair of shoes?
-How would you discharge her?
-What are the consequences if she simply walks away?
+Suppose a person carries an excess charge.
+To maintain their charged status can they be standing on ground wearing just any pair of shoes?
+How would you discharge them?
+What are the consequences if they simply walks away?

 </div>
 </div>